Curl-Flow: Boundary-Respecting Pointwise Incompressible Velocity Interpolation for Grid-Based Fluids

 \subsubsection{A Curl-Noise enhancement for exact 2D boundary enforcement}

-To ensure that the interpolated $\psi$ will be \emph{strictly} constant along the polygonal boundary, we adapt ideas from the Curl-Noise method \cite{Bridson2007}.
-That method modulates the existing $\psi$ value near obstacles, forcing it to zero on the boundary by multiplying against a smooth ramp function based on boundary proximity.
-Defining $d_0$ as an influence radius (we use $h$), $d(\cdot)$ as the distance to the surface, and $ramp(\cdot)$ as Bridson's ramp function, the multiplicative factor is $\alpha = ramp(d(\mathbf{x})/ d_0)$, giving a correction of $\psi'(\mathbf{x}) = \alpha \psi(\mathbf{x})$.
+To ensure that the interpolated $\psi$ will be \emph{strictly} constant along the polygonal boundary for static obstacles, we adapt ideas from the Curl-Noise method \cite{Bridson2007}.
+That method modulates the existing $\psi$ value near obstacles, forcing it to a constant zero value on the boundary by multiplying against a smooth ramp function based on boundary proximity.
+Defining $d_0$ as an influence radius (we use the grid width $h$), $d(\cdot)$ as the distance to the surface, and $ramp(\cdot)$ as a smooth ramp function (we use a classic smoothstep function), Bridson's multiplicative correction to the ambient $\psi$ is the product $\psi'(\mathbf{x}) = \alpha \psi(\mathbf{x})$, where $\alpha = ramp(d(\mathbf{x})/ d_0)$.

-In general however, the desired constant boundary $\psi_c$ (known at the solid nodes) is often \emph{not} zero, leading to dramatic spurious flow deviations (Figure \ref{fig:ramp_mulzero}).
-We therefore modified Bridson's method by also ramping the target value on:
+However, depending on the background $\psi$, the appropriate target boundary value $\psi_g$ is often \emph{not} zero; arbitrarily choosing zero leads to dramatic spurious flow deviations (Figure \ref{fig:ramp_mulzero}).
+One can modify Bridson's method to "ramp in" the nonzero target boundary value $\psi_g$: